Vandenberg Dunes

 However, after a multi-year effort, the Air Force has terminated negotiations to enter into a long-term lease for the land on which to build these standout courses because of a lack of groundwater.
 With the exponential growth of the commercial space industry at Vandenberg, the Air Force had to ensure its mission needs were met.
 The Larkin Group repeatedly strategized possible water solutions that would align with our sustainable solutions model of low water usage and protection of the land.
 Ultimately, after exploring the possibility of using desalination or reclaimed wastewater from the base to irrigate the courses, we focused on proving the viability of using treated water brought up during the production of oil, known as “produced water”.

-The Larkin Group is currently involved with testing best practices to clean this water with BrightWater HDC, a engineering group from Stanford University.
+The Larkin Group is currently involved with testing best practices to clean this water with BrightWater HDC, an engineering group from Stanford University.
 We are using produced water provided by Sentinel Peak Resources, an oil company located on Vandenberg SFB.
-Our challenge is to take the dirty, produced water that is left when oil is brought up out of the ground and clean it to high quality standards that would meet regulations and be benign to species and habitat.
+Our challenge is to take the dirty, produced water that is left when oil is brought up out of the ground and clean it to high-quality standards that would meet regulations and be benign to species and habitat.
 Ultimately the goal would be to bring the water to drinking water standards, providing an exciting possibility for areas of drought.